-One of the topics that I was asked about at one of the recent ‘Recipes for Normal Birth’ workshops was that of ‘epidural fever’ and, as promised, here’s a post linking to my article on this topic along with three recent studies on this…
+One of the topics that I was asked about at one of my recent ‘Recipes for Normal Birth’ workshops was that of ‘epidural fever’ and, as promised, here’s a post linking to my article on this topic along with three recent studies on this…

 Epidural fever is the colloquial term used to describe a side effect thought to be associated with epidural analgesia: an increase in the maternal and neonatal temperature and pulse.
 We have known about this possible side effect for at least a couple of decades, and there’s no easy answer to the problem it causes, wherein lots of women and babies end up with unnecessary testing (known in some areas as a septic work-up) and/or antibiotics as a result of having epidurals.